lsst-sitcom/sitcomtn-004/index.rst

 Future milestones for LUT updates:

 - M3 summit testing;
-- LT testing of the M2 and camera hexapods on the TMA;
+- • Updates of the M2 and camera hexapods LUTs using laser tracker measurements on the TMA;
-- Initial Optical Testing Assembly (IOTA) (if we eventually do get a time winidow);
+- Initial Optical Testing Assembly (IOTA) (if we eventually do get a time window);
 - Commissioning Camera (ComCam);
 - LSSTCam Full-Array Mode (FAM);
 - LSSTCam normal operation mode (using four corner wavefront sensors).